open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

 - `headers` (no default): Headers to pass in the payload.
 - `timeout` (default = 5s): Amount of time to wait for a send operation to complete.
 - `ingest_url` (no default): Destination
 where SignalFx metrics are sent.
-If this option is specified, `realm` is ignored.
+If `realm` is set, this option is derived and will be `https://ingest.{realm}.signalfx.com/v2/datapoint`.
+If a value is explicitly set, the value of `realm` will not be used in determining `ingest_url`.
+The explicit value will be used instead.
 If path is not specified, `/v2/datapoint` is used.
 - `api_url` (no default): Destination to which SignalFx [properties and tags](https://docs.signalfx.com/en/latest/metrics-metadata/metrics-metadata.html#metrics-metadata) are sent.
 If `realm` is set, this option is derived and will be `https://api.{realm}.signalfx.com/`.
 If a value is explicitly